pikerg/Getting-and-Cleaning-Data/CodeBook.md

 	~~~~~~~
 	meanSubSet <- cbind(meanSubSet, completeData[,grep("mean\\(\\)|std\\(\\)", names(completeData))])
 	~~~~~~~
 	+ The colMeans() function was then applied to the meanSubSet to produce the required tidyData table.
+This creates the second, independent tidy data set with the average of each variable for each activity and each subject.
 	~~~~~~~
 	tidyData <- ddply(meanSubSet, .(subject, activity), function(x) colMeans(x[, 3:68]))
 	~~~~~~~